2025 Solar Incentives Guide for Mountain Home, AR - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Mountain Home solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Mountain Home solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Similar to federal incentives, these might include rebates, tax credits and more.
-These incentives may be handled by the Arkansas government, or by your county or municipality.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Rebates, tax credits and more can be offered at a more local level.
+These incentives might be given out by the Arkansas government, or by your county or municipality.
 Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Mountain Home